Signs and symptoms

 - Bloating of the abdomen

 Ulcerative colitis is characterised by episodes where symptoms are problematic (“flare-ups”) and episodes where symptoms are absent (remissions).
-Ulcerative colitis patients may experience signs or symptoms outside the colon, such as ulcers in the mouth, inflammation of the iris (eye), arthritis, skin lesions, blood clots and anaemia.
+Complications of ulcerative colitis include ulcers in the mouth, inflammation of the iris (eye), arthritis, skin lesions, blood clots and anaemia.

-There is an increased risk of bowel / colorectal cancer in patients who have had extensive ulcerative colitis for a number of years.
+There is also an increased risk of bowel/colorectal cancer in patients who have had extensive ulcerative colitis for a number of years.